"Faith in Action is Love, and Love in action is Service."

 The Prayer Shawl ministry meets the 2nd Thursday of each month at 2 pm to share patterns, yarn and the occasional stories of the deliverers.

 For more information about the Prayer Shawl ministry, click here.

 The Pro-Life Ministry meets regularly to promote respect for all life.
-They join together for prayers, to arrange Pro-Life events, the Baby Bottle Campaign for Mary's Shelter, the Flower Sale, as well as other activities throughout the year.
+They join together for prayers, to arrange Pro-Life events, the Baby Bottle Campaign for the Cay Galgon Life House, the Flower Sale, as well as other activities throughout the year.

 Members of this ministry lead a day-long retreat for interested parishioners a few times a year.
 They lead discussions about our faith, share their own experience and provide quiet time for contemplation for the participants.

 Share Care Ministry and Training Program

 Many of our infirm and homebound parishioners are in need of an occasional helping hand, especially as the seasons change.
 The simplest chores, such as changing a light bulb or sweeping the nuts off the sidewalk, may be beyond their capabilities.
 A few moments of your time would be priceless.
 The Share Care Ministry includes Friends of the Carpenter, Friendly Meals, and Card Ministry.

 "If I your Lord and Teacher have washed your feet, you also ought to wash one another's feet." - John 13:14